 Each Team must declare one member of their roster to be the “Team Captain” who represents the Team for all official decisions and serves as the main point of contact for the Team.

 Teams may only use Players who are on their roster for a Match.
 Rosters must contain a minimum of three (3) Players and up to one (1) designated reserve Player who may be used as an alternate.
 Rosters may also include a manager who does not play in Tournament matches.
 An individual may not simultaneously be part of more than one roster at a time.

 Starting line-ups for each Match must be submitted to Tournament Organizers at least 24 hours before the applicable Match.

-Except as set forth elsewhere in these Official Rules, Team rosters may only change during the “Roster Change Period”, which is (1) any time before the Roster Lock Deadline and (2) after qualifying for RLCS League Play or Rival Series.
-RLCS Rosters are locked and no trades are possible after the “RLCS Roster Lock Deadline”, which is July 30, 2018 at 11:59 pm PDT.
-Rival Series Rosters are locked and no trades are possible after the “Rival Series Roster Lock Deadline” which is August 5, 2018 at 11:59 pm PDT).
+Except as set forth elsewhere in these Official Rules, Team rosters may only change during the “Roster Change Period,” which is (a) any time before the Roster Lock Deadline and (b) after qualifying for RLCS League Play or Rival Series.
+RLCS Rosters are locked and no trades are possible after the “RLCS Roster Lock Deadline”, which is February 25, 2019 at 11:59 pm PST.
+Rival Series Rosters are locked and no trades are possible after the “Rival Series Roster Lock Deadline” which is March 1, 2019 at 11:59 pm PST).
 If a Team has a manager they would like added to the roster, they must notify Tournament Organizers prior to the Roster Lock Deadlines.